jon004/packethero-2.0/README.md

     sudo chmod +x packethero-2.0/run.sh
     sudo mv packethero-2.0/run.sh run.sh

-After this you can start the server by running
+After this you can start the server by running `./run.sh` on boot

-    ./run.sh

-on boot
+You should now be able to access the website

 # Helpfull Links: